-815.6.5 GENERAL GUIDELINES - EXTRA DUTY
+d.
+GENERAL GUIDELINES- EXTRA DUTY

-- (a) Employees working extra-duty assignments will maintain the same standards of personal appearance, conduct, and performance as if they were on regular duty.
-The full uniform of the day will be worn on extra-duty assignments; this includes full leather/ nylon gear and a traffic vest if traffic control is involved. - (b) Employees will not jeopardize their physical or mental health with extra-duty assignments. - (c) Employees will limit their combined on-duty and extra-duty work time to not more than 16 consecutive hours within a 24-hour period. - (d) If for some reason the employee cannot work the assignment, the officer is responsible for ensuring that a replacement officer is found to work in their absence.
-An employee who accepts an assignment must make every effort to give 48 hours notice to the Extra-Duty Coordinator if unable to fulfill the assignment.
-Failure to give notice or to report for duty may result in ineligibility for future assignments.

-- (e) Unsatisfactory performance while engaged in extra duty employment may result in departmental sanctions as well as the employee or officer being restricted from all outside employment, - 1.
+- a.
+Employees working extra-duty assignments will maintain the same standards of personal appearance, conduct, and performance as if they were on regular duty.
+The full uniform of the day will be worn on extra-duty assignments; this includes full leather/nylon gear and a traffic vest if traffic control is involved. - b.
+Employees will not jeopardize their physical or mental health with extra-duty assignments. - c.
+Employees will limit their combined on-duty and extra-duty work time to not more than 16 consecutive hours within a 24-hour period. - d.
+If the employee cannot work the assignment for any reason, the officer should attempt to find a replacement.
+If the event is within 21 days, the officer shall ensure that a replacement officer is found to work in their absence and contact the Extra Duty Coordinator to provide the information.
+Only the Extra Duty Coordinator can remove officers if within 21 days of the assignment.
+Failure to give notice or to report for duty may result in ineligibility for future assignments. - e.
+Unsatisfactory performance while engaged in extra duty employment may result in departmental sanctions as well as the employee or officer being restricted from all outside employment, - 1.
 Excessive tardiness - 2.
-Failure to report for duty - 3.
-Improper performance or failure to perform the duties for which hired, (to include violations of departmental policies) - 4.
-Failure to follow instructions of site supervisor - (f) Department overtime will take precedence to extra duty assignments (ie., emergency situations).
+Failure to report for duty

+- 3. Improper performance or failure to perform the duties for which hired, (to include violations of departmental policies) - 4.
+Failure to follow instructions of site supervisor - 5.
+Excessive dropped shifts - f.
+Department overtime will take precedence over extra duty assignments (ie., emergency situations, City Special Events, or other overtime considered vital to the operations of the Harrisonburg Police Department).